St. Johns River: Middle basin

 The St. Johns immediately south of Sanford shows a narrow channel with large areas of aquatic plants and wetlands.

 For 37 mi the river passes through a 1200 sqmi basin fed primarily by springs and stormwater runoff.
 This basin, spreading throughout Orange, Lake, Volusia, and Seminole Counties, is home to the greater Orlando metropolitan area, where two million people live and major tourist attractions are located.
 The topography varies between clearly distinguishable banks along the river and broad, shallow lakes.
 Two of the largest lakes in the middle basin are created by the river: Lake Harney and Lake Monroe.
 The shallow 9 sqmi Lake Harney is fed by the long narrow Puzzle Lake; immediately north is the Econlockhatchee River, which joins to increase the volume of the St. Johns to where navigation becomes easier for larger boats.
 The river veers west, touching on Lake Jesup before it empties into Lake Monroe near Sanford.
 It is at this point that the St. Johns' navigable waterway begins, which is dredged and maintained by the U.S. Army Corps of Engineers with channel markers maintained by the U.S. Coast Guard.
 Lake Monroe, a large lake at 15 sqmi with an average depth of 8 ft, drains a surrounding watershed of 2420 sqmi.

-Optimally an 8 ft channel about 100 yards wide after leaving Lake Monroe, the St. Johns meets its most significant tributary in the middle basin, the spring-fed Wekiva River, discharging approximately 42000000 USgal per day into the St. Johns.
-Forests surrounding the Wekiva River are home to the largest black bear (Ursus americanus floridanus) population in Florida; several troops of rhesus monkeys (Macaca mulatta) have adapted to live near the river as well.
+Optimally an 8 ft deep channel about 100 yards wide after leaving Lake Monroe, the St. Johns meets its most significant tributary in the middle basin, the spring-fed Wekiva River, discharging approximately 42000000 USgal per day into the St. Johns.
+Forests surrounding the Wekiva River are home to the largest black bear (Ursus americanus floridanus) population in Florida; several troops of Rhesus monkeys (Macaca mulatta) have adapted to live near the river as well.
 The monkeys' introduction to Florida is unclear; they were reportedly brought either to serve in backdrop scenes of Tarzan movies filmed around the Silver River in the 1930s, or to lend an air of authenticity to "jungle cruises" provided by an enterprising boat operator around the same time.

-Manatees spend the winter months in Blue Spring and are protected by the Hontoon Island State Park.

 Springs in Florida stay at an even temperature of 72 F throughout the year; because of this, Blue Spring is the winter home for West Indian manatees (Trichechus manatus latirostris), and they are protected within Blue Spring State Park.
 Manatees are large, slow-moving herbivorous aquatic mammals whose primary threats are human development and collisions with swiftly moving watercraft.
 Many parts of the St. Johns and its tributaries are no-wake zones to protect manatees from being critically or fatally injured by boat propellers.
 Human interaction with manatees in Blue Spring State Park is forbidden.